kaspar-p/types-of-ants/README.md

 1. Log onto the raspberry pi `pi@$(find_rpi)` if you're Kaspar and have that shell command.
 If not, find the IP yourself, smart guy.
 1. Run `cd ~/projects/types-of-ants/projects/ant-data-farm` and
-   `docker-compose up -d` to run the database.
+   `docker-compose up -d ant-data-farm` to run the database.
 1. Make sure it succeeds.

 ### Start tweeting